 ***Applicants must meet all Administrative Requirements to become a Warrant Officer.***

 Note: Any waiverable prerequisites not met will require a prerequisite waiver in writing to proponent.
 Be advised that submitting a prerequisite waiver does not constitute automatic approval.
-The approval of your waiver will depend on the strength of your packet.
+The approval of your waiver is dependent on the overall strength of your packet.

 Personnel with 12 or more years’ Time in Service (TIS) must submit an Active Federal Service (AFS) waiver with packet.

-- Be a SSG (SGT for National Guard and Army Reserve) and above.
+- Be a SSG (SGT for National Guard and Army Reserve) or SFC.
 (Non-waiverable)

 - Be an Advance Leadership Course (ALC).
 (All Phases) (BLC for National Guard and Army Reserve).
 (Non-waiverable).

 - Currently hold MOS 13B, 13J, 13F, 13M, 13R, 13Z, 11C, 11B, 19D, and 19K with 5 years minimum experience in a feeder MOS.

 - Have ASVAB base line scores of 110 for Field Artillery (FA) and Technical (ST/TECH).

 - Have six (6) semester hours of English composition and three (3) semester hours of Math (“C” grade or higher) from a regionally-accredited academic institution not gained through an evaluation of military education.
 Test of Adult Basic Education (TABE) can be submitted to satisfy this requirement.
 If TABE results are submitted, test must indicate a Complete Battery, Level A. 11/12 *Applicant must score an NRS 6 in English, Mathematics, and Language, TABE version 9/10 is still authorized.
 Applicant must score a 12.9+ or higher in each category.